rq-abrahamsson/home/content/posts/property-based-testing.md

   end
 end
 ```

-So what you can see here is `StreamData.integer()` which is called a Fuzzer and that generates the input to the property test.
+So what you can see here is `StreamData.integer()` which is a *Fuzzer* that is used to generates the input to the property test.
 Then the generated variables is used to test the properties and if a test with the generated numbers fail you will see what input was used to trigger that fail.
-Usually you have a more complex input like a list to your test and then it could be possible to get really large data that is hard to reason about which is why you usually would like to create something called a Shrinker.
-The Shrinker is used as a way to try and decrease the size and find the minimum sized input that still triggers an error.
+Usually you have more complex inputs to your tests like nested objects and lists with a lot of data that is hard to reason about.
+This is why you usually would like to create something called a Shrinker.
+The Shrinker is used as a way to try and decrease the size and find the minimum sized input that still triggers an error which makes it easier to reason about what about the data that actually made it trigger an error.

 ## How I added Property Based testing to my project

-I have read a bit about and watched some talks about Property Based Testing and I have been really fascinated about it but only seen really small math/made up examples.
-For the last year I have for the first time put in a lot of time into a single project and watched grow quite large.
-Therefore it seemed like a perfect time to try it out for real.
+I did read a about and watched some talks about Property Based Testing and not really trying it out even though I have been really fascinated about it.
+Also all examples I have seen have been really small math/made up examples.
+This really inspired me and now - when I during the the last year for the first time have put a lot of time and effort into a single project and watched grow quite large - it seemed like a perfect time to try it out for real.

 ### About the project

 The project I mention is the drinking game [Giving Game](https://giving-game.se) which is built using Elm in the frontend and Elixir with Phoenix and Channels (abstractions over Web Sockets).
 It is a turn based card game where you can pick up cards, put them in your hand and play the cards on other players.
 Every action a player makes in the game is a command that gets sent to the Elixir backend.
 I started by trying to create a Property test for the frontend using the [elm-test](https://package.elm-lang.org/packages/elm-explorations/test/latest) library which does a good work explaining strategies on how to write good tests - which I really recommend reading.
-But I could not find any good place where it would fit so instead I looked at the backend and the library [Stream data](https://hexdocs.pm/stream_data/StreamData.html) ([Release notes StreamData](https://elixir-lang.org/blog/2017/10/31/stream-data-property-based-testing-and-data-generation-for-elixir/)) which is an Elixir implementation of Property Based Testing - which was also used in the first example.
+But I could not find any good place where it would fit so instead I looked at the backend and the library [Stream data](https://hexdocs.pm/stream_data/StreamData.html) ([Release post](https://elixir-lang.org/blog/2017/10/31/stream-data-property-based-testing-and-data-generation-for-elixir/)) which is an Elixir implementation of Property Based Testing that you can see in use in the first example.

 ### The code

 The backend consist of a game state representing the current state of the game.
 One thing that I have not been doing a very good job with in the backend is to [make impossible states unrepresentable](https://www.youtube.com/watch?v=IcgmSRJHu_8) as suggested by the elm-test library.
-Another thing I hade done good was making each command from the fronted be a pure function that receives the game state, and some extra data and produces the next game state.
-This made it possible to create some code similar to this - that validates properties of the whole game:
+On the other hand I had done good job making each command from the fronted be a pure function that receives the game state and some extra data which in turn produces the next game state.
+With these properties on the code there was a need to make sure the game state could not get in a bad state.
+In turn by having only the pure functions operate on the game state property based testing could be used to test all the possible states that could come from those functions applied.
+With this I created some code similar to this - that validates some properties of the game after playing 3000 rounds:

 ```
 property "Random commands will keep the game valid" do